MQ-sing/Techguns2-Completion-Update/README.md

-# Techguns2
+# Techguns 2

-1.12.2 Port/Rewrite of Techguns mod for Minecraft.
-WIP
+1.12.2 port/rewrite of Techguns mod for Minecraft.
+Now completed, just as it should be.

-Techguns 2 is still an early version and not well tested.
-Bugs may happen.
-Use at own risk.
+Techguns 2 is not fully polished, so bugs may happen.
+Use at your own risk.

 Mod Information: https://github.com/pWn3d1337/Techguns2/wiki